Reggie Jackson: Post-retirement honors

 Jackson and Steinbrenner reconciled and Steinbrenner hired Jackson as a "special assistant to the principal owner", making him a consultant and a liaison to the team's players, particularly those of minority standing.
 By this point, the Yankees, long noted for being slow to adapt to changes in race relations, had come to develop many minority players in their farm system and seek out others via trades and free agency.
-Jackson usually appears in uniform at the Yankees' spring training complex in Tampa, Florida and was sought out for advice by recent stars as Derek Jeter and Alex Rodriguez.
+Jackson usually appeared in uniform at the Yankees' spring training complex in Tampa, Florida and was sought out for advice by recent stars as Derek Jeter and Alex Rodriguez.
 "His experience is vast and he's especially good with the young players in our minor league system, the 17- and 18-year old kids.
 They respect him and what he's accomplished in his career.
 When Reggie Jackson tells a young kid how he might improve his swing, he tends to listen," said Hal Steinbrenner, Yankees managing general partner and co-chairperson.

 Jackson was inducted to the Hall of Fame in 1993.
 He chose to wear a Yankees cap on his Hall of Fame plaque after the Oakland Athletics unceremoniously fired him from a coaching position in 1991.

 The Yankees retired Jackson's uniform number 44 on August 14, 1993, shortly after his induction into the Hall of Fame.
 The Athletics retired his number 9 on May 22, 2004.
 He is one of only ten MLB players to have their numbers retired by more than one team and one of only five to have different numbers retired by two MLB teams.

 In 1999, Jackson placed 48th on the Sporting News' 100 Greatest Baseball Players list.
 That same year, he was named one of 100 finalists for the Major League Baseball All-Century Team, but was not one of the 30 players chosen by the fans.